be9904/be9904.github.io/_posts/2023-08-13-triplanar-mapping.md

 }
 ```

 Here's what it looks like when applying the above shader to a cube.
-The top 3 cubes are each mapped to a projected plane and the one at the bottom is triplanar mapped.
+The top 3 cubes are each mapped to the 3 projection planes and the cube at the bottom is triplanar mapped.

 <p align="center">
   <img src="/assets/img/2023-08-13-triplanar-mapping/triplanar-unity.png">